Sohoxic/DSA-in-C/Music Player/Readme.md

-# 🎹🎹🎹Music player using linked lists and queues in C programming language🎹🎹🎹
+# 🎹 Music player using linked lists and queues in C programming language 🎹

 ## This program is built by applying basic Data structures